 Like UX writers, technical writers make complex information clear and easy to understand.
 They also share the goal of helping the user complete a task.
 Both need to be fully aware of the context, from the style guide and target audience to business goals and published format.

 One of the main differences lies in different types of content and copy.
-UX writers and content designers work specifically with digital interfaces.
+UX writers and content designers work specifically user journeys and copy in digital interfaces.
 A big part of the job is to research, create and test user flows and microcopy.
 Technical writers on the other hand work with text in all types of documentation, often more text-heavy stuff.

 Technical writer job description 📰